 In his lifetime on earth, Jesus constantly showed his love and concern for the sick.
-The Church continues his mission of mercy through the Sacrament of the Anointing of the Sick, which is meant for persons who are:
+The Church continues his mission of mercy through the sacrament of the Anointing of the Sick.

-- In failing health, whether at home, in a nursing home or in a hospital;
+- In failing health — whether at home or in a hospital, nursing home, or other care facility

 - Suffering from weakened health due to old age

 - Preparing for surgery due to a serious illness/accident

 Anointing conveys God’s grace to the recipient, through the power of the Holy Spirit.
 Persons can be anointed more than once, so long as their condition has declined since their last anointing or they recover and then become sick again.

 Requesting Anointing of the Sick

 To schedule an anointing, please call the parish office at 262-377-1070.
 This can be done at any time during an illness or for any of the reasons in the list above.
 You do not need to wait until the person receiving the sacrament is close to death.